Gcampes/emberzone.github.io/_posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 ## Summary

-Higher Order Functions have many uses, and this is a great example of where you can quickly apply them to clean up some duplication.
+At the end of our exploration, we can see how it might be possbile to clean up and auto generate boilerplate Computed Properties.
+In the end things looked a litlle messy, and obviously you wouldn't use this technique to clean up two properties.

-An interesting approach would be to build a simple form validation system on this technique with some pre-canned validators that are higher order functions along the lines of the `has` function, for example `minLength`, `maxLength` and so on.
+That said, I feel like there's the bones of a simple validation system here.
+You could build a simple form validation system on this technique with some pre-canned validators that are higher order functions along the lines of the `has` function, for example `minLength`, `maxLength` and so on.
 Then the `UI_FIELDS` value would be expanded to an object, and each field name would have associated keys describing the validation to use, defaults, etc.

-Maybe this example is a little contrived and ended up being a little messy or even of questionable value, but it was still a cool exploration of how Ember works for me, and hopefully it's useful for you.
+It was an interesting diversion for me, and hopefuly you learned something new.

 _Eternal thanks to the ever patient and helpful Alex Matchneer for his input on this article!_